 Kullawan Merola, CTMT and her staff.

-Mondays, Tuesday and Wednesdays (9:00 am to 3:00pm), and Fridays (9:00 am to 1:30 pm): I am available for at-home shiatsu massage in the greater Providence area, in which I bring my portable futon to your home for a relaxing treatment in the comfort of your living room.
+Mondays, Tuesday and Wednesdays (9:00 am to 3:00pm), and Fridays (9:00 am to 1:30 pm): I am available for at-home shiatsu and integrative massage in the greater Providence area, in which I bring my portable futon to your home for a relaxing treatment in the comfort of your living room.

 Shiatsu Massage: $60 for a 45-minute